- This week Sinopec disclosed the latest hedging mishap, losing $690 million amid last year’s oil price collapse.

 This week Sinopec disclosed that it had incurred $690 million in losses in the fourth quarter of 2018.
 The losses were attributed to Unipec’s oil hedging bets.
 Unipec clearly took the wrong directional exposure to oil prices in the period when they staged a sharp, 40% collapse (October-December 2018).
 This much is understandable.
 However, such losses did not need to happen – I maintained heavy exposure to oil prices over the same period and not only avoided heavy losses but actually generated significant profits by simply adhering to a systematic trend-following model.

-As I detailed here, systematic trend following enables nimble navigation of market price roller-coasters, eliminating rogue trader risk and removing human error.
+As I detailed here, and in the 12-min.
+YouTube clip at the end of this article, systematic trend following enables nimble navigation of market price roller-coasters, eliminating rogue trader risk and removing human error.
 Trend following models respond to market price fluctuations as they unfold, without distraction, without emotion and without strong convictions that could ultimately turn out wrong (always a costly discovery).

 Unipec’s hedging mishap is only the last in a long series of incidents underscoring the fact that commodity firms ought to take their hedging operations seriously and seek to develop them following best practices in price risk management.
 Price risk management should be integrated with the firm’s overall business operation and make part of the firm’s business strategy.
 Otherwise, hedging risks to turn into a dangerous game of speculation which, in many cases, has spun out of control causing massive damage.